Transitioning From Bottles To Sippy Cups: Step-by-Step Guide

 What You Will Need

-Choose several different styles of non-toxic, unbreakable sippy cups, toddler training cups, and lid styles for your child to practice with.
+Just as when you introduce baby spoons to your little one, we recommend using several different styles of non-toxic, unbreakable sippy cups, toddler training cups, and lid styles for your child to practice with.
 We recommend choosing something that’s phthalate free and BPA/BPS free, but of course it’s your choice!
 These days, there are plenty of good glass sippy cups and stainless steel sippy cups to choose from.
 By using many different styles of cups, your child will find the process fun – this makes transitioning from bottles to sippy cups much easier!

 Here are some different cup styles to choose from: